simeononsecurity/simeononsecurity.ch/content/articles/free-microsoft-certifications-for-students/index.en.md

 As a starting point, the Azure Fundamentals certification provides students with a comprehensive overview of cloud computing and Azure's key features.
 It covers fundamental concepts such as infrastructure-as-a-service (IaaS), platform-as-a-service (PaaS), and software-as-a-service (SaaS), as well as key Azure services like Azure Virtual Machines, Azure Storage, and Azure App Service.

-Obtaining the Azure Fundamentals certification is a great way for students to showcase their foundational knowledge of Azure and cloud computing.
+Obtaining the Azure Fundamentals certification is a great way for students to show their foundational knowledge of Azure and cloud computing.
 It can enhance their career prospects by demonstrating their commitment to staying up-to-date with the latest technology trends.

 To learn more about the Azure Fundamentals certification (AZ-900), you can visit the official Microsoft documentation: [Azure Fundamentals (AZ-900)](https://docs.microsoft.com/learn/certifications/azure-fundamentals/)

 ### AI Fundamentals (AI-900)

 The **AI Fundamentals certification (AI-900)** is a valuable certification offered by Microsoft that provides a comprehensive understanding of artificial intelligence (AI) concepts and technologies.
-This certification covers a wide range of topics related to AI workloads and considerations.
+This certification covers many topics related to AI workloads and considerations.

 By earning the AI Fundamentals certification, individuals gain essential knowledge and skills in the field of AI.
 This certification equips them with a foundational understanding of AI principles, machine learning on Azure, computer vision workloads on Azure, Natural Language Processing (NLP) workloads on Azure, and conversational AI workloads on Azure.

 The AI Fundamentals certification is ideal for students who are interested in AI and want to develop a strong understanding of its fundamental concepts and applications.
 It serves as a stepping stone for students looking to pursue more advanced AI certifications or explore AI-related roles in various industries.

 For example, with the AI Fundamentals certification, individuals can demonstrate their knowledge of AI workloads and considerations.
-They can showcase their understanding of machine learning algorithms, computer vision techniques, NLP applications, and conversational AI technologies.
+They can show their understanding of machine learning algorithms, computer vision techniques, NLP applications, and conversational AI technologies.

 Microsoft Azure provides a robust platform for AI development and deployment.
 The AI Fundamentals certification focuses on AI concepts within the context of Azure, allowing individuals to learn about the specific features and capabilities of AI workloads on Azure.